manolioluigi/manolioluigi/README.md

 I decided to make this passion my career.
 I attended the course as Full-Stack Web Developer at Boolean and I acquired many skills and knowledge in the tech field.
-Now I'm at seeking opportunities to apply what I have learned e create innovative and creative solutions.
+Now I'm at seeking opportunities to apply what I have learned and create innovative and creative solutions.

 ------------------------/